sclorg/s2i-php-container/7.1/README.md

 You can override the Apache [MPM prefork](https://httpd.apache.org/docs/2.4/mod/mpm_common.html) settings to increase the performance for of the PHP application.
-In case you set the Cgroup limits in Docker, the image will attempt to automatically set the optimal values.
+In case you set some Cgroup limits, the image will attempt to automatically set the optimal values.
 You can override this at any time by specifying the values
 yourself: